2011 Belgian Grand Prix: Race

 In the build-up to the race, several teams requested that the FIA make available several sets of additional tyres after discovering problem with blistering – a result of continued racing at excessively high temperatures, causing air bubbles to form under the topmost layer of rubber – immediately after qualifying.
 This would force several drivers to start the race on compromised tyres.
 However, the FIA denied the request as the damage to the tyres had been done as a result of extreme camber settings in the car set-up; under the rules set forth by the sporting regulations, teams may replace tyres if they have been damaged, but only if the damage is a result of an accident.
 If the tyres are damaged as a result of car set-up, the teams would not be permitted to change their tyres.
 The affected drivers would have the option of changing their camber settings, but this would be in breach of parc fermé regulations and would force any driver who chose to do so to start from the pit lane, effectively moving them to the back of the grid.

 The start was messy, with two separate incidents in the first corner.
-Sebastian Vettel started strongly, but it was Nico Rosberg who claimed the early lead while behind them, Mark Webber made a very poor start, his Red Bull RB7 dropping into anti-stall.
+Sebastian Vettel started strongly, but Nico Rosberg made a fast start from fifth on the grid and claimed the early lead.
+By contrast, Mark Webber made a very poor start, his Red Bull RB7 dropping into anti-stall.
 Bruno Senna braked too late at La Source and made heavy contact with Jaime Alguersuari in the first corner, pushing the Toro Rosso into the Ferrari of Fernando Alonso.
 Alonso escaped unscathed, but Alguersuari was forced to retire with front suspension damage.
 Senna had to pit for repairs, and was subsequently given a drive-through penalty for causing an avoidable accident.
 As the cars filtered through the first corner, Timo Glock made contact with Paul di Resta, earning a drive-through penalty of his own, while the Lotuses spun trying to avoid the Glock-di Resta incident.
 Jenson Button's car was damaged by debris from Senna's Lotus, forcing him to make an unscheduled stop to replace his front wing.
 He also lost his right mirror, but the advantage of his pit stop was that he was able to change onto the softer option tyres, having started the race on the slower primes.